tomspter/software_arch/README.md

 1. **Frontend Project**:
    - Place all contents from the `frontend` folder in the root directory of the project.
+   - Front-end interface request with /api prefix, such as /api/user/login, /api/user/register, etc.

 2. **Backend Project**:
    - Place all contents from the `backend` folder in the root directory of the project.